 We use our IBM® DOORS® expertise to capture all related specification documents and use embedded DOORS® traceability links to relate functionality between the various specification documents.
 A DOORS® architectural schema has been designed to support the information model for testing of Tactical Data Link (TDL) hardware.

 Test reporting is handled through IBM® Rational® Publishing Engine.
-A number of report templates are pre-defined supporting the DOORS® database schema to output test documentations in an efficient manner.
+A number of report templates are pre-defined supporting the DOORS® database schema to output test documentation in an efficient manner.
 Test Report, Test Matrix and Verification Cross Reference Index (VCRI) are examples.